- Departments E - L

 Step 5: Maintain a safe work environment

 Do not allow employees to come to work or remain at work if they have any COVID-like symptoms.

-Please know that it is not recommended for people who test positive for COVID to retest for the next 90 days as people can continue to test positive for up to 3 months and not be infectious to others.
-The latest data suggests that retesting someone in the three months following initial infection is not necessary unless that person is exhibiting the symptoms of COVID-19 and the symptoms cannot be associated with another illness.
+Please know that it is not recommended for people who test positive for COVID to retest for the next 30 days and may continue to test positive for up to 3 months and not be infectious to others.
+The latest data suggests that retesting someone in the thirty (30) days following initial infection is not necessary unless that person is exhibiting the symptoms of COVID-19 and the symptoms cannot be associated with another illness.
 Once the isolation period has ended, people are not considered infectious and can return to work, school, and/or other activities without a negative test.

 Still Have Questions?

-If you have additional questions related to workplace exposures after reviewing these materials, contact Nevada County Public Health at COVIDworkexp@nevadacountyca.gov or call 530-388-6461 (Mondays, Wednesdays, and Fridays) and 530-388-6363 (Tuesdays and Thursdays).
+If you have additional questions related to workplace exposures, contact Nevada County Public Health at COVIDworkexp@nevadacountyca.gov or call 530-388-6461 (Mondays, Wednesdays, and Fridays) and 530-802-6849 (Tuesdays and Thursdays).
 Do not email any individual health information or names of employees who may be positive.
 We will do our best to get back to you within one business day.